unisonweb/unison/unison-src/transcripts/text-literals.md

 """

 > lit1
+> Some lit1

 lit2 = """"
-This is a raw text literal.
+    This is a raw text literal, indented.
     It can start with 3 or more ", and is terminated by the same number of quotes.
     Nothing is escaped. \n

     This doesn't terminate the literal - """
     """"

 > lit2
 > Some lit2